cgungaloo/crud_api_CF/README.md

 ```

 In this test I put a bad key into the event input.
 I then run the function and assert we get a 400 error via the KeyError exception.
-I still mock the boto3.resource to precvent external calls to AWS.
+I still mock the boto3.resource to prevent external calls to AWS.

 ## Stubber.
 In order to trigger a ClientError exception, we need to simulate boto3 failing e.g. when it fails to connect.
 To do this we use the botocore Stubber class to create an exception.
 This is used to tell boto3 to trigger a client exception rather than run normally.